scisus/lodgepolethermaltime/data/meta.md

 `normalforc_1901-2100.csv`
 forcing and mean temperatures for all seed orchard and comparison sites over 30 year normal periods

+`parents.csv`
+Information on Parent Trees extracted from SPAR in May 2014.

+Got information on parent trees from SPAR with Susan Zedel's help.
+The file with the geographic information is the ParentTreeExtractReport_ParentTrees.
+When I connect orchard trees to parent trees, I want to use the Parent Tree Number.

 `typical_year_forc.csv`
 forcing and mean temperatures for all seed orchard and comparison sites averaged over 1945-2011